We've been featured in:

 The average settlement for a pedestrian hit by a car in the UK is not something we can provide as each claim is unique, and payouts are decided on a case-by-case basis.
 Some factors that are considered when calculating pedestrian car accident settlements are the severity of the injury and its impact.
 Compensation examples from the Judicial College Guidelines (JCG) also guide solicitors when they are calculating the value of claims.

-Your pedestrian injury claim could comprimise of general and special damages.
+Your pedestrian injury claim could comprise of general and special damages.
 The general damages aspect of your claim compensates for your pain and suffering, while any financial losses are covered by special damages.

-The amounts in the table are taken from the JCG.
+The amounts in the table are taken from the JCG, except for the figure in the top row.
 These compensation amounts are only guides and may not match the pedestrian car accident settlement you might receive.

 Pedestrian Hit By A Car – More Payout Examples

-A car hitting a pedestrian could not only result in physical and mental injuries, but also in the claimant’s finances being affected.
+A pedestrian hit by a car at a junction could not only sustain physical and mental injuries, but also experience susbtantial financial losses.
 Certain costs and losses can arise as a result of the injuries sustained.

 For example, if a pedestrian is hit by a car, then their injuries could result in them being unable to work until they recover.
 The loss of earnings they experience could be addressed in a special damages payment.